-The Canon Selphy uses an alternate printing method where the result looks exactly like a real photograph, with very smooth tones.
+The Canon Selphy uses an alternate printing method where the result looks exactly like a real photograph, with very smooth tones and no visible pixels.

 It only prints a fixed size – 4×6 – but it’s also portable so they can take it to an event to share or sell mementos.

 Buy this for the amateur photographer who likes to make everyday prints – perhaps to share with family, or to make albums or scrapbooks.